rahulpdev/WebsiteNavbarMap/dev_docs/current_task.md

 ## Context

-The initial Memory Bank is established, and a detailed `implementation_plan.md` has been created.
-The project is now moving into the first phase of development: setting up the foundational structure and environment.
+The initial Memory Bank is established, and a detailed `implementation_plan.md` has been created and subsequently revised.
+Key decisions include prioritizing the implementation of the concurrency system (now Phase 3) earlier to address potential file writing issues before integrating the full CLI and crawler.
+The project is now moving into the first phase of development: setting up the foundational structure and environment as per the updated plan.

 ## Current Focus